tilburgsciencehub/website/content/tutorials/educational-support/hugo-website/add-content.md

 ---
-tutorialtitle: "Launch an Academic Website in 15 Minutes"
+tutorialtitle: "Create Your Own Website in 15 Minutes"
 type: "hugo-website"
 indexexclude: "true"
 title: "Add Some Content"